China’s exploration and innovation in common prosperity is of great significance to the country’s economic development and prosperity

-Building a more complete, comprehensive, equitable social security system is a necessary condition for achieving common prosperity.
+Building a more complete, comprehensive and equitable social security system is a necessary condition for achieving common prosperity.
 At the moment, China and the EU countries are not at the same stage of development, and thus a high-welfare society is not entirely suitable for China’s current situation.
-However, the EU’s successful experiences with the second distribution, including its failures and lessons, are still worthy of reference.
-Developing countries such as Russia and Brazil have similar per capita GDP to China, which compared with them also has room for improving education, medical care, and pensions.
-In the future, China needs to increase investment to construct a more active, stronger, and fairer second distribution system.
+However, the EU’s successful experiences with the Second Distribution, including its failures and lessons, are still worthy of reference.
+Developing countries such as Russia and Brazil have similar per capita GDP to China, which, compared with them, also has room for improving education, medical care, and pensions.
+In the future, China needs to increase investment to construct a more active, stronger, and fairer Second Distribution system.

-Third, regarding the third distribution, the US example offers some lessons.
+Finally, regarding the Third Distribution, the US example offers some lessons.
 The US may have the most advanced market economy, unsurpassed innovation capabilities and unmatched generosity in giving, charity and philanthropy, but the US is not viewed as a good example of common prosperity.
-The US case illustrates the critical role of the visible hand by government for common prosperity and highlights potential limitations of combining the invisible hand the third redistribution for common prosperity.
-For the future, the third hand, social innovation which goes beyond charity and philanthropy, will become complementary to the invisible hand of market and the visible hand of government, and may play a more important role for reaching common prosperity.
+The US case illustrates the critical role of the visible hand of the government for common prosperity and highlights potential limitations of combining the invisible hand and the third redistribution for common prosperity.
+For the future, the third hand, social innovation which goes beyond charity and philanthropy, will become complementary to the invisible hand of the market and the visible hand of government, and may play a more important role for reaching common prosperity.

-For common prosperity, China needs to learn from many economies around the globe and to be innovative in explore new paths to building a more equitable, sustainable and inclusive society.
-Exploration and innovation in common prosperity by China is not only of great significance to the country’s economic development and prosperity, social harmony and advancement.
-It could also help contribute Chinese wisdom and solutions to the important challenges of human development worldwide.
+For common prosperity, China needs to learn from many economies around the globe and to be innovative in exploring new paths to building a more equitable, sustainable and inclusive society.
+Exploration and innovation in common prosperity by China is not only of great significance to the country’s economic development and prosperity, social harmony and advancement, it could also help contribute Chinese wisdom and solutions to the important challenges of human development worldwide.